12 Top-Rated Beaches in Sri Lanka

 Unawatuna and its beach are near the colonial town of Galle, which is a great city for sightseeing.
 Sri Lanka was formerly a colony of both Portugal and Holland (at different times), and this was the country's main city during that time.
 About five kilometers outside Galle, Unawatuna offers another little bit of beach paradise.

 The area, also a big destination for ecotourism, has a large coral reef offshore.
 The beach is large and curving but can be crowded as it's considered one of the country's best beach resorts.
-CoCo Bay Unawatuna is a well-appointed beachfront resort with its own little private section of the beach with lounge chairs.
+CoCo Bay Unawatuna is a well-appointed beachfront resort with its own little private section of the beach (with great views of Galle Fort) with lounge chairs.

-The Amaranthe Bay Resort in Trincomalee has an enormous infinity pool and offers a lot more than its budget price would get you in other countries.
-It's across the lagoon from the main beach, but has a tiny man-made one of its own.
+The highly-rated Amaranthe Bay Resort in Trincomalee has an enormous infinity pool and offers a lot more than its budget price would get you in other countries.
+It's across the lagoon from the main beach but has a tiny man-made one of its own.

 8. Tangalle Beach